 Hiked Wednesday, April 3.
 I can't believe it's already April, and I haven't been up to Henninger Flats all year.
 So I was planning to head up there today.
 But for reasons that no one would want to hear, I decided to do the Altadena Crest Trail, instead.

 The east end of this trail is down below Pinecrest Avenue.
-But, rather than crossing the bridge and heading towards Henninger, you turn sharply to the right before the bridge and head up a hill.
+But, rather than crossing the bridge and heading towards Henninger, you turn sharply to the left, just before the bridge, and head up a hill.
 The trail can be followed about four miles in total, with a short break around Loma Alta and Rubio Canyon Roads.
 Today, I walked no more than 1.5 miles to the west.
 I stopped at a canyon that had Indian Paintbrush growing, the same this year as it has many other times along this path.

 The thing is, if you go much further, there's a climb, then a fire road, then a house with an annoyingly loud dog that I didn't feel like having to listen to.

 I mainly walk for the exercise, but I like having the camera handy in case anything interesting happens.
 I also like to shot wildflowers, when in season.
 It's been a dry year here, so the wildflowers are scarce.
 And most of what you see is non-native: wild mustard, Spanish broom, common vetch.
-I did see a single Canterberry bell plant, and two or three lupine.
+I did see a single Canterbury bell plant, and two or three lupine.
 Oh, yes, and a WHOLE BUNCH OF SAGE.

 So I've been humming "Deep in the Heart of Texas" all night.
 "The sage in bloom, smells like perfume."
 Also, very attractive to bees.
 The hills practically buzz with activity when the sage is this thick.